 This year we had a new edition of the International Workshop in OCL and Textual Modeling, co-located with the MoDELS’16 conference .
 Co-organizers this year were Adolfo Sánchez-Barbudo Herrera, Achim D. Brucker and myself.
 This was the 16th edition of the workshop which makes it (most likely) the longest running workshop in the history of the Models conference.
 As usual, we’re interested in any aspects involved in the definition, processing and analysis of OCL and other textual languages including synergies and integration with other (graphical or textual) modeling languages.
 We’re accepting short and full papers and we’re planning to have also an open session for tool (or just novel work-in-progress ideas) presentations.
-No formal publication is required to particpate in the open session, you’ll need to register to make sure we have room for everybody (details on this open session will be announced later, for information on the regular submissions, refer to official call for papers.
+No formal publication is required to participate in the open session, you’ll need to register to make sure we have room for everybody ( official call for papers).